ricardsoleaxa/gaad-hackathon-template/submission-guides/submission-instructions.md

 # Project Submission Instructions

-Each team should appoint 1 person as the ‘Team Leader’ to submit the artifacts below
+Each team should appoint 1 person as the `Team Leader` to submit the artifacts below

 **Submission Deadline:** 11:59 pm CST on 17 Feb 2023